deepfakes/faceswap/INSTALL.md

 If setup fails for any reason you can still manually install the packages listed within requirements.txt

 ### About some of the options
    - CUDA: For acceleration.
-Requires a good nVidia Graphics Card (which supports CUDA inside)
+Requires a good Nvidia Graphics Card (which supports CUDA inside)
    - Docker: Provide a ready-made image.
 Hide trivial details.
 Get you straight to the project.
-   - nVidia-Docker: Access to the nVidia GPU on host machine from inside container.
+   - nvidia-docker: Access to the Nvidia GPU on host machine from inside container.

 CUDA with Docker in 20 minutes.
 ```